Achievable logoAchievable logo

 Registration with the SEC

-We’ll discuss this later in the primary markets chapter, but you’ll need to know a few basics for now.
-When an investment is offered to the public, it typically requires registration with the Securities and Exchange Commission (SEC) before sale.
-The Securities Act of 1933 is a law that requires most issuers to register their securities with the SEC.
+We’ll discuss this later in the primary markets chapter, but you’ll need a few basics now.
+When an investment is offered to the public, it typically must be registered with the Securities and Exchange Commission (SEC) before it can be sold.
+The Securities Act of 1933 is the law that requires most issuers to register their securities with the SEC.

-What is involved with registration?
-Essentially filing detailed paperwork with the SEC.
-The issuer is responsible for publicly divulging any “material” information about that security.
-These disclosures are provided in the prospectus, which investors may access and read.
-Through this process, the public can make an informed investment decision before investing.
+What does registration involve?
+In practice, it means filing detailed paperwork with the SEC.
+The issuer must publicly disclose any material information about the security.
+These disclosures appear in the prospectus, which investors can access and read.
+The goal is to give the public enough information to make an informed investment decision.

 Definitions